Coronavirus updates: First cases in Austria, Croatia, and southern Italy | DW | 25.02.2020

 All times in Universal Coordinated Time (UTC/GMT)

 11:57 Austria confirms first two coronavirus cases, governor of Tyrol province Guenther Platter told Austrian Press Agency (APA).
-One of the patients is from Italy's virus-hit Lombardy region.
+The patients are two 24-year-old Italians who live in Tyrol and were probably infected on a trip to Italy's Lombardy region, Platter was quoted as saying.

-11:48 Croatia confirms first case of coronavirus, Prime Minister Andrej Plenkovic announced.
+11:48 Croatia confirms first case of coronavirus after a young man who recently returned from Italy was found to have become infected, Prime Minister Andrej Plenkovic announced.

-11:45 Iranian deputy health minister tests positive for coronavirus, the Iranian Labour News Agency reported.
+11:45 Iranian Deputy Health Minister Iraj Harirchi tests positive for coronavirus, Health Ministry spokesman Kianoush Jahanpour confirmed .
+Harirchi, the head of Iran's counter-coronavirus task force, had given a news conference only a day before seeking to minimize the danger posed by the outbreak.

 11:30Italian coronavirus cases goes up to 283.
 For the first time, cases have been reported in Tuscany (two), South Tyrol (one) and Sicily (one).